factopolis/factopolis/content/claim/trump-hadnt-heard-of-wikileaks.md

 summary: He criticized it as early as 2010.
 checks:
   - checker: new-york-times
-    shortQuote: He criticized it as early as 2010.
+    short: He criticized it as early as 2010.
     url: https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html
   - name: Gizmodo
     quote: